SpudGunMan/meshing-around/README.md

 ### Robust Message Handling
 - **Automatic Message Chunking**: Messages over 160 characters are automatically split to ensure reliable delivery across multiple hops.

+- **Command Lockdown**: Admins can use `cmd stop` to lock out non-admin commands, and `cmd start` to restore normal command access.
+Non-admins may still use `cmd` to view help.

 ## Getting Started
 This project is developed on Linux (specifically a Raspberry Pi) but should work on any platform where the [Meshtastic protobuf API](https://meshtastic.org/docs/software/python/cli/) modules are supported, and with any compatible [Meshtastic](https://meshtastic.org/docs/getting-started/) hardware, however it is **recomended to use the latest firmware code**.
 For low-powered devices [mPWRD-OS](https://github.com/SpudGunMan/mPWRD-OS) for running on luckfox hardware.
 If you need a local console consider the [firefly](https://github.com/pdxlocations/firefly) project.